 The Back Story by Thomas Olson

-I've been told that I should write an article for the Campion Forever Newsletter about my history creating the Campion Jesuit High School Nostalgia Page.
+I've been told that I should write an article about my history to create the Campion Jesuit High School Nostalgia Page for the Campion Forever Newsletter.

-After a few months mulling over "should I?", I thought maybe I just need to reference the previous articles.
-Is that a cop out?
+After a few months of mulling over "should I?", I thought maybe I just needed to reference the previous articles.
+Is that a cop-out?
 Well, probably.
 Perhaps I should describe my background and interest in digital computers.
 I tend to explain things by using lists.
-That should be quite evident in the way Campion-Knights.ORG is arranged.
+That should be quite evident in the way campion-knights.org is organized.

 The Lead In

-It has been 30 years since I first started this project as my Vitae (1992) at CERF.net (California Education Research Federation) for use with the now ancient deprecated Internet protocols (Finger, Veronica, Archie, and WAIS) which were all text based search engines before CERN introduced HTML and before graphics browsers were introduced by NSCA Mosaic and Netscape.
+It has been 30 years since I first started this project as my vitae (1992) at CERF.net (California Education Research Federation) for use with the now deprecated and ancient Internet protocols (Finger, Veronica, Archie, and WAIS), which were all text-based search engines before CERN introduced HTML and before graphics browsers were introduced by NSCA Mosaic and Netscape.

-If it wasn't for the former Wisconsin Governor Patrick Lucey (of all people) discovering my vitae and encouraging me to expand it, I would not have progressed beyond my original goals of collecting and scanning yearbooks for their senior class pictures, covers, and the occasionally profound stories.
+I would not have progressed beyond my original goals of collecting and scanning yearbooks for their senior class pictures, covers, and the occasionally profound stories if it wasn't for the former Wisconsin Governor Patrick Lucey (of all people) discovering my vitae and encouraging me to expand it.
 It definitely snowballed.

-If you have the time to relax with a glass of wine, Campion-Knights.org is loaded with - as Fr.
-Aspenleiter, SJ, would say - "boo coo" history and facts about the best Jesuit High School ever - until it was order closed by the Superior General of the Jesuit Order (the Popes Right hand) in 1975.
-"That's my story and I am sticking to it".
+If you have the time to relax with a glass of wine, Campion-Knights.org is loaded with (as Fr.
+Aspenleiter, SJ, would say) "boo-coo" history and facts about the best Jesuit high school ever—until it was ordered closed by the Superior General of the Jesuit Order (the Pope's right hand) in 1975.
+"That's my story, and I am sticking to it".

 The Campion Knights Project took on other projects over the years.
-One being the Campion Forever Newsletter which you are reading and has taken priority.
+One being the Campion Forever Newsletter, which you are reading and which has taken priority.